SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 A new version (1.2.4) of [the DcpChatIntegrationHelper NuGet](https://www.nuget.org/packages/Skyline.DataMiner.DcpChatIntegrationHelper) has been released, which allows you to fetch the dataminer.services organization ID and DMS ID.

-These IDs, which had to be hardcoded before, can now be used for the buttons added in adaptive cards.
+These IDs, which had to be hardcoded before, can now be used for the buttons added in Adaptive Cards.

 You can fetch them using the following example: